-- 2.25 When the Council considers that the draft Plan Strategy is in accordance with legislative requirements, we will forward it to the Department for Infrastructure along with associated documentation and supporting evidence.
-The Department for Infrastructure must then cause an Independent Examination unless it issues a Direction to withdraw the draft Plan Strategy, or intervenes to direct the Council to modify it. - 2.26 The purpose of the Independent Examination is to determine the soundness of the draft Plan Strategy taking into account all representations and counter representations.
-The Examination will be carried out by the Planning Appeals Commission (PAC) or other persons appointed by the Department for Infrastructure.
+- 2.25 When the Council considers that the draft Plan Strategy is in accordance with legislative requirements, we will forward it to the Department of the Environment along with associated documentation and supporting evidence.
+The Department of the Environment must then cause an Independent Examination unless it issues a Direction to withdraw the draft Plan Strategy, or intervenes to direct the Council to modify it. - 2.26 The purpose of the Independent Examination is to determine the soundness of the draft Plan Strategy taking into account all representations and counter representations.
+The Examination will be carried out by the Planning Appeals Commission (PAC) or other persons appointed by the Council and approved by the Department of the Environment.
 Our Planning Officers and any consultees or consultants acting on the Council's behalf will be available at the Examination to answer any questions and to provide comment on representations.

 - a.
 We will continue to ensure the draft Plan Strategy and all accompanying documents are available on our website; - b.
 We will advertise dates, times and venues for the Examination at least 4 weeks before it is to be held, and provide details of where representations and counter representations are available for inspection; - c.
-We will notify all persons who submitted representations and counter representations of the arrangements for the Examination indicating that representations and counter representations are available for inspection; and d.
+We will notify all persons who submitted representations and counter representations of the arrangements for the Examination indicating that representations and counter representations are available for inspection; and - d.
 We will request that key consultees provide comment on the representations for consideration at the Examination.